inbloom/tokengrabber/README.md

-#inBloom API Token Grabber
+#API Token Grabber

 ##DESCRIPTION
-The inBloom API Token Grabber is a developer utility designed for two
+The API Token Grabber is a developer utility designed for two
 purposes:

   a.)
 Demostrate the OAuth2 workflow works in a few lines of PHP code.